DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/00 Getting Started with PieChart/30 Handle Selection.md

-To implement the selection functionality, use the [onPointClick](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#onPointClick) function.
+Use the [onPointClick](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#onPointClick) function to implement the selection functionality.
 Call a point's [isSelected()](/Documentation/ApiReference/UI_Components/dxPieChart/Chart_Elements/Point/Methods/#isSelected) method to check whether a user selected it.

 In this tutorial, when users can click on a point, the point is selected.
-When users click on the point again, it clears the selection.
+When users click on the point again, the component clears the selection.

 ---
 ##### jQuery